 If you’re trying to ball out on a budget, shopping with restrictions can get tough—especially when you have high street taste.
-Instead of wrecking your wallet on a pair of Celine sunglasses you’ve been eyeing, use sites like The Hunt to track down a convincing pair of dupes for a fraction of the price.
-You can save hundreds or thousands of dollars by finding a Chanel bag dupe while still achieving that classy look you’re aiming for.
+Instead of wrecking your wallet on a pair of Celine sunglasses you’ve been eyeing, use sites like The Hunt to track down a similar pair for a fraction of the price.
+You can save hundreds or thousands of dollars by finding a Chanel-inspired bag while still achieving that classy look you’re aiming for.
 Though it may kill you to rock off-brand pieces, your wallet will appreciate it and honestly, you’ll look just as stunning!

 Smart Saving: Freelance

 Everyone embraces the 9-5 hustle as if there is nothing else out there that can make enough money to feed a lifestyle.
 Just last year, I was able to make nearly $38,000 from blogging alone.
 Though it is a scary leap, switching to a freelance career can save you the money of regular daily commute while filling your bank account with some serious, hard-earned dough.
 Interested in making a career out of blogging and social media?
 Check out my Blogger Bible course that gives an all-inclusive guide to starting and running your own profitable blog!

 Don’t let your wishes and wants for change and prosperity go by the wayside for another year.
 Take charge of your finances and set yourself up for a fantastic year by following these essential money tips!